King Gizzard & The Lizard Wizard are a 7 - piece garage punk band from Melbourne Australia.

 The band soon gained a devoted and at times visceral Melbourne following - selling out several residencies and their debut EP launch at the Tote Hotel.
-In the following weeks the Gizz were nominated for Best New Talent at The Age’s high- profile EG Awards - alongside Kimbra, Lanie Lane, Royal Headache and Husky.
+In the following weeks King Gizzard were nominated for Best New Talent at The Age’s EG Awards alongside Kimbra, Lanie Lane, Royal Headache and Husky.

 On December 9 2011 they opened the Meredith Music Festival to overwhelmingly positive reviews - warming up the stage for the likes of Grinderman, Cut Copy, Kurt Vile And The Violators, and Mudhoney.

-2012 began with the Gizz being officially “unearthed” by Triple J, winning a spot at the Melbourne Big Day Out.
-They also managed to tour with US musician Girl Talk performing to sold out shows at the Enmore Theatre in Sydney and Palace Theatre in Melbourne.
+2012 began with Gizzard being officially “unearthed” by Triple J, winning a spot at the Melbourne Big Day Out.
+They also landed a tour with US musician Girl Talk performing sold out shows at the Enmore Theatre in Sydney and Palace Theatre in Melbourne.

 A national single tour and a spot at the Boogie Festival followed, with the band somehow finding time to record their debut album in the weeks between shows.

-In September/October the boys embarked on their biggest tour yet selling out shows in Melbourne, Sydney, Adelaide and Hobart.
-This run also included a standout performance at the Bigsound Music Conference in Brisbane, where the band proved that their frenetic live show was far from a gimmick and truly a sight to behold.
+This resulted in their biggest tour yet selling out shows in Melbourne, Sydney, Adelaide and Hobart.
+A standout performance at the Bigsound Music Conference in Brisbane proved that the bands frenetic live show was truly a standout amongst other local artists.

-A huge 2012/13 summer awaits for Gizzard with appearances at Falls Music and Arts Festival, Queenscliff, Cherry Rock and an Aus tour with Jeff The Brotherhood locked in.
+A huge 2012/13 summer ensued with appearances at Falls Music and Arts Festival, Queenscliff Music Festival, Cherry Rock and a national tour with Jeff The Brotherhood.